-Organizing your life these days means more than just organizing your pantry.
-It also means organizing your life digitally as well.
+Organizing your life these days means more than just organizing your pantry, it also means digital life and phone organizing.
 Which is why today we are going to go through the steps to have an organized phone.
 There are 8 really helpful ways to organize your phone you should consider doing today.

 Digital organization is so important for keeping your whole life organized and one of the most crucial areas of digital organization is to organize your cell phone.